Monitoring Attendance in Distance Learning

 Chronic absence (missing 10% or more of school) for the first seven months of the 2019-20 school year can alert educators to students and families who need extra attention when schools restart.
 As school districts and schools prepare for the next school year, they can combine data collected prior to school closure and during distance learning to assess who needs support.

-For School Year 2020-21, we recommend adding in four additional key metrics, Contact, Connectivity, Relationships and Participation, these metrics paint a holistic picture of whether students are positioned to benefit from distance and blended learning opportunities.
+For School Years 2020-21 and 2021-22, we recommend adding in four additional key metrics, Contact, Connectivity, Relationships and Participation, these metrics paint a holistic picture of whether students are positioned to benefit from distance and blended learning opportunities.

-The section below offers a deeper rationale for our recommended metrics to monitor during the 2020-21 school year.
+The section below offers a deeper rationale for our recommended metrics to monitor during the 2020-21 and 2021-22 school years.

 We don’t know yet what the collective impact of the lost instructional time this past spring, coupled with even less participation in summer enrichment, will mean for all students and their academic learning.